 $ git clone https://github.com/CDSoft/luax

-$ ninja -C luax install # this should install LuaX to ~/.local/bin
+$ ninja install # install LuaX to ~/.local/bin

 Bang